Grow | Harvest | Make with Lavender

 Ruled by Mercury and the sign Virgo, its element is Air and its energy is masculine.

-In floriography, or Victorian Language of Flowers, Lavender signifies distrust or mistrust
+In floriography, or Victorian Language of Flowers, lavender signifies distrust or mistrust.

 Symbolism includes: